mickelodeon00/mickelodeon00/README.md

 My stack includes React.js, Next.js, TypeScript, Node.js, Express.js, and MongoDB, with additional experience in tools like Tailwind CSS, Cloudinary, and Material UI.
 I focus on writing clean, maintainable code and delivering solutions that solve real-world problems.

-I'm open to junior developer roles, collaborations, and freelance opportunities—feel free to explore my projects and connect!
+I'm open to junior developer roles, collaborations, and freelance opportunities, feel free to explore my projects and connect!

 <!--
 **mickelodeon00/mickelodeon00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.